Thank you for stopping by.

 The goal, therefore, is to achieve happiness first, then success will follow.
 It’s a concept that has totally transformed my life, and I am excited about sharing what I’ve learned with educators.

 I have learned some specific strategies that educators can implement into their lives that will make them love what they do even more.
-I’ve included them in my upcoming book, Teach Happier – 20 strategies to help teachers love what they do even more.
-(I’m still not sure about the tag line, so that might change.)
+I’ve included them in my new book, Teach Happier – 21 stress-reducing, joy-inspiring, burnout-avoiding strategies to help teachers love their jobs and have more success in the classroom.